lengfeld/subpatch/README.internal.md

 Recheck that ".gitignore" is not used on "subpatch add/update"

-Add "-q" to update and refactor tests. stdout=PIPE should not be used to slience the command.

 Add plumbing command for scripting
 - get toplevel of superproject
 - get type of superproject